 Feeding your chickens an unhealthy diet can affect the quality of the eggs they lay, it.
 It can lead to numerous health problems in chickens, and sometimes even death.
 If you are planning plan to have chickens running around in your backyard, it’s important essential to know everything about the optimal diet they should have.

 Like us, they need a sufficient amount of minerals and vitamins to be healthy and function properly.
 Luckily, they are not difficult to satisfy, and there are many ways you can help them meet the necessary dietary requirements without overfeeding them.

 Layer feed is usually made of grain, seeds, and supplements.
 Grain is rich in protein that chickens need to consume in order to be healthy and produce high-quality eggs.
 It also plays a crucial role in the growth and immunity of chickens.

-Layer feed contains calcium that is one of the most important minerals for chickens.
+Layer feed contains calcium which is one of the most important minerals for chickens.
 Make sure to start giving them this food only once they turn twenty weeks, or when they start laying eggs.
 Use starter feed for baby chickens and grower feed for chickens between six and twenty weeks old.

 Fruits and Vegetables